dev-protocol/protocol/docs/WHITEPAPER.md

 - `p` = The index value of the target property in a specified period
 - `t` = Specified period
-- `l` = Last index value(per day) for the target property
+- `l` = Last index value(per block) for the target property
-- `d` = Total index value per day
+- `d` = Total index value per block
-- `m` = Mint volume per day(actually, this is a block)
+- `m` = Mint volume per block

-The basic idea is determined by the total index value(per day) and the ratio of each index value(per day).
+The basic idea is determined by the total index value(per block) and the ratio of each index value(per block).
 Every time a calculation is performed, the total index value is overridden and used for the next calculation.

 The equation is as follows.